smherwig/phoenix-makemanifest-basic/README.md

-Example usage:

 Note that you will have to change the paths in the manifest files and in the command-lines below to match your environment.
 The instructions are the same for vanilla Graphene or for Phoenix.

+Example usage:
 ```
 # copy the enclave signing and token retrieval tools from the Graphene/Phoenix
 # source
 ./copy-signing-tools.sh ~/src/graphene

-# Produce a enclave signature and launch token for an application
+# Produce an enclave signature and launch token for an application
 ./make-manifest.sh ~/src/graphene templates/hello.manifest

 # run the application in an enclave